locmai/locmai-home-dev/_posts/the_layered_stack.md

 {{- end }}
 ```

-And in the main values.yaml, to turn it on:
+And in the main values.yaml, to turn it on, specify `blackping.enabled` value:

 ```yaml
 # ./values.yaml